SamuelCr99/merge_vgosDB/readme.md

 ## Description

-A utility for merging two vgosDBs together, developed at NVI Inc.
+A utility for merging two vgosDBs together.
+The program was developed at NVI Inc. by Filip Herbertsson and Samuel Collier Ryder during a summer internship in 2023.

 ### Method